 What is Diffusion?

-• In Brownian motion, a particle does not have a specific direction to travel.
-Instead, it will move in all directions.
-But in diffusion the particles will travel from a high concentration to a low concentration.
-Therefore, they have a direction.
+In summary, the key difference between Brownian motion and diffusion is that in Brownian motion, a particle does not have a specific direction to travel whereas, in diffusion, the particles will travel from a high concentration to a low concentration.
 However, the particle movement is random in both scenarios.

 1. Alfred Rudin, Phillip Choi, in The Elements of Polymer Science & Engineering (Third Edition), 2013.